UO-CS-OER/CS210-text/_sources/07-Efficiency/07-02-Binary-Search.md

-But suppose that instead of checking just 'schnoggle', we wish to check thousands of combinations of letters as we search for a legal word in word game like Scrabble, Boggle, or another word game.
+But suppose that instead of checking just 'schnoggle', we wish to check thousands of combinations of letters as we search for a legal word in word game like Scrabble or Boggle.
 It will be worthwhile to read the file just once and store it in a list.
 If we sort the list (just once!), we can thereafter search for each candidate word very quickly --- much more quickly than a linear search.